Otrivin Menthol Nasal Spray (Xylometazoline Hydrochloride)

 What If You Miss a Dose?

-If you forget to use Otrivin Menthol Nasal Spray, do not take a double dose to make up for a forgotten one.
-Simply use it when you next need it.
+If you forget to use Otrivin Menthol Nasal Spray, do not take a double dose to compensate for the missed one.

 Side Effects